Peter Block: Recognition and awards

 Peter Block is the recipient of the Organization Development Network's 2008 Lifetime Achievement Award.
 In 2004 he received their first place Members' Choice Award in recognition of his book, Flawless Consulting: A Guide to Getting Your Expertise Used (1999) as the most influential book for Organizational Development practitioners over the past 40 years.
 Among other national awards, Block also received the American Society for Training and Development Award for Distinguished Contributions, the Association for Quality and Participation President's Award, and he was entered into Training Magazine's HRD Hall of Fame.

 Work and ideas

 Block's work generally focuses on alternatives to patriarchal beliefs pervasive in Western culture and his ideas suggest that cultural change can be brought about through consent and connectedness as opposed through mandate and force.
 Peter contends that cultural change is only possible when it is preceded by relationship and connectedness among its members.
 Peter is the author and co-author of several books (see Selected Bibliography below).
-Among is more recent work, The Abundant Community: Awakening the Power of Families and Neighborhoods (2010), co-authored with John McKnight, emeritus professor of Education and Social Policy at Northwestern University, is a culmination of Block's work on community and the cultural change needed for the creation of a more sustainable future.
+Among his more recent work, The Abundant Community: Awakening the Power of Families and Neighborhoods (2010), co-authored with John McKnight, emeritus professor of Education and Social Policy at Northwestern University, is a culmination of Block's work on community and the cultural change needed for the creation of a more sustainable future.